ndeet/unzipper/README.md

 ## Usage
 * Download unzipper.php and place it in the same directory as your .zip archive.
 * In Browser type URL to unzipper.php
-* Choose .zip archive you want to extract
+* Choose .zip, .rar archive or .gz file you want to extract
 * Optionally select an extraction path, defaults to current directory
 * Click "Unzip Archive"